The Best Neighbourhoods in Guelph From a Local Resident Perspective

 Best Guelph Neighbourhoods for Outdoor Activities

-Guelph boasts abundant outdoor activities throughout its various neighbourhoods, but two stand out from the rest — Riverside Park and Exhibition Park.
+Guelph boasts abundant outdoor activities throughout its various neighbourhoods, but two stand out from the rest — Riverside Park and Exhibition Park

 Riverside Park